FATStar14/DefectDetection/README.md

 ## 📄 License

 For academic and prototype use only.
-This project is **not licensed for public reuse**.
-Forking, copying, or redistributing the code without explicit permission is **prohibited**.
- Contact the author for further usage.
+Contact the authors for further usage.